probcomp/cgpm/README.md

 ## Static Example

 The simplest example is creating a synthetic dataset where each variable is a mixture of one of the available DistributionGpms.
-Try
+Inference is run using `gpmcc`, an implementation of [crosscat](http://probcomp.csail.mit.edu/crosscat/) from the lens of compositions of conditional generative population models (see `src/crosscat/`).

 ```
 $ python -i examples/one_view.py